Interpretable statistical representations of neural population dynamics and geometry: Methods

 \subsection{Approximating the manifold by a proximity graph}

-To define the locality on $\M$, we describe it with a proximity graph.
-We must ensure that the graph is as homogeneous as possible to obtain a faithful representation of the tangent space of $\M$ via the vector field $\mathbf{F}$.
-In particular, consecutive temporal points over dynamical trajectories should not be overrepresented in neighbourhoods of any point relative to points in close trajectories.
-For this reason, we generate the proximity graph from a subsample of points obtained by farthest point sampling~\autocite{mount1998finding}, with a criterion $\delta\in [0,1]$ that controls the spacing of the points relative to the diameter of the manifold $\max_{ij}(||\mathbf{x}_i - \mathbf{x}_j||_2) < \delta\,\text{diam}(\mathcal{M})$.
+We define locality on $\M$ by fitting a proximity graph to the point cloud $\mathbf{X}$.
+We use the continuous $k$-nearest neighbour ($ck$-NN) algorithm~\autocite{Berry2019}, which, contrary to the classical $k$-NN graph algorithm, can be interpreted as a local kernel density estimate and accounts for sampling density variations over $\M$.
+The $ck$-NN algorithm connects $i$ and $j$ whenever $||\mathbf{x}_i-\mathbf{x}_j||_2^2<\delta ||\mathbf{x}_i-\mathbf{x}_u||_2\,||\mathbf{x}_j-\mathbf{x}_v||_2$, where $u,v$ are the $k$-th nearest neighbours of $i,j$, respectively, and $||\cdot||_2$ is the Euclidean norm.
+The scaling parameter $\delta$ can be used to control the number of nearest neighbours and thus the size of the neighbourhood.

-Several proximity graph algorithms can be used, such as the $k$-NN algorithm and the $\epsilon$-ball algorithm, but we found that the continuous $k$-nearest neighbour ($ck$-NN) algorithm~\autocite{Berry2019} creates more representative neighbourhoods.
-Indeed, contrary to the classical $k$-NN graph algorithm, it can be interpreted as a local kernel density estimate and accounts for sampling density variations over $\M$.
-The $ck$-NN algorithm extends the classical $k$-NN algorithm by accounting for density variations by connecting $i$ and $j$ whenever $||\mathbf{x}_i-\mathbf{x}_j||_2^2<\delta ||\mathbf{x}_i-\mathbf{x}_u||_2\,||\mathbf{x}_j-\mathbf{x}_v||_2$, where $\delta>0$ is a scaling parameter, $u,v$ are the $k$-th nearest neighbours of $i,j$, respectively, and $||\cdot||_2$ is the Euclidean norm.
 This proximity graph endows $\M$ with a geodesic structure, i.e., for any $i,j\in\M$, there is a shortest path with distance $d(i,j)$.
-We can then define the local vector fields as the $p$-hop geodesic neighbourhood $\mathcal{N}(i,p)$ around each point $i$.
+We can then define the LFF at $i$ as the $p$-hop geodesic neighbourhood $\mathcal{N}(i,p)$.